KostasValeckas/PyLongslit/docs/identify.rst

 You can see the full list at `<https://github.com/KostasValeckas/PyLongslit_dev/blob/main/database/alfosc_he_ne_vac.dat>`_.

-This line list is taken from the same link as the arc lamp maps, and converted from air to vacuum wavelentghs.
+This line list is taken from the same link as the arc lamp maps, and converted from air to vacuumwavelengths.
 As user you can decide yourself whether to use the air or vacuum line wavelengths, just know that your end product will also be in the same system.